Unibas3D/TreeSketchNet/Appendix.md

     them to point toward external, starting from the branch center, or from the tree center, or randomly;

--   **Curve Resolution**: defines the sections number of each branch.
+-   **Curve Resolution**: defines the number of segments of each branch.
     Increasing such value more and more sinuous branches can be obtained (see <a href="#04_curveRes">Figure 4</a>).